Posts Tagged With: Proverbs 31

 Wisdom

 In Hebrew, the Spirit of God and other spirits are written in the feminine form.[2]
 At first, it may seem strange or even blasphemous to refer to God in the feminine.
-But your Bible does so over and over again in reference to His Spirit in the original language.
-This is not goddess worship; rather, this is simply how the language works.
+But your Bible does so over and over again in reference to His Spirit in the Hebrew language.
+This is not goddess worship; rather, this is simply how the Hebrew language works.
 God is neither a man nor a woman, yet He has attributes of both genders.
 This is why it takes a male and a female to properly display His image.[3]

-menorah-7-branches-12-cm-tribus-design-orThe Holy Spirit displays the feminine attributes of YHWH.
-And, the Bible tells us these attributes are manifested in seven characteristics.
-This is not to be confused with the fruit of the Spirit.
-The fruit is the result of this seven branched tree, not the foundation.
-We can use a biblical motif to describe these seven facets.
-In the Tabernacle in the wilderness, YHWH told Moses to construct a menorah (lampstand) with seven branches.
+Moses to construct a menorah (lamp stand) with seven branches.
 The menorah was to be made of ONE piece of beaten gold.[4]
-The menorah would illuminate the Holy Place that leads into the Holy of Holies.
+The menorah would illuminate the Holy Place that leads one into the Holy of Holies.
 There is only ONE central branch with three branches on either side.
-The six outer branches are the out workings of the main central branch.
-The Bible often uses the symbolism of this magnificent menorah to describe God’s Holy Spirit (Ruach HaKodesh).
+The six outer branches are out-workings of the main, central branch.
+The Bible often uses the symbolism of this magnificent menorah to describe God’s Holy Spirit (Ruach HaKodesh), and for those who operate in or who are filled with His Spirit.

 The Spirit of the LORD will rest on Him, The spirit of wisdom and understanding, The spirit of counsel and strength, The spirit of knowledge and the fear of the LORD.
 (Is.
 11:2)